On-premises software: Development of software from on-premises to cloud-based

 For instance, SAP was originally an on-premises software vendor.
 In accordance with the change in technologies and customer preferences in the software market, the company has turned itself into cloud-based ERP provider that are available both in public cloud and private clouds depending on the customer's needs.

-Microsoft previously provided on-premises collaborative platforms such as SharePoint2010 for automation of corporate-wide business system of large corporations.
+Microsoft previously provided on-premises collaborative platforms such as SharePoint 2010 for automation of corporate-wide business system of large corporations.
 In the recent years the company has been publishing many cloud-based piece of software such as Azure and Microsoft Dynamics LCS that provide customers internet services that offer automated and standardized business functions for specific area of the businesses.

-Salesforce has brought revolution to business's CRM process through its cloud-based software service, including Sales Cloud that offers best suitable standardized business processes regarding the customer relation to the businesses.
+Salesforce offers a business CRM process through its cloud-based software service, including Sales Cloud that offers standardized business processes regarding the customer relation to the businesses.

 Current software market condition

 General market trend

 Over the last decade of software market, an increasing trend toward cloud-based software from traditional on-premises software has been appeared with an acceleration to its speed.

 At the time of 2016, despite this trend, most of corporations maintained their traditional information management system through on-premises software.
 This suggested that the trend shift in software market is occurring with a slow pace as the businesses are gradually shifting their software system from the traditional on-premises to cloud-based.

 In 2020, approximately 70% of business customers are planning new or further transitions from on-premises software to cloud-based software.

 In accordance to this consumer movement toward cloud-based solutions in software market, more and more vendors, including industry leading software corporations such as Microsoft, Oracle and SAP, shift their business model and transfer their products to cloud-based solutions.